AndrewBoryk/ABVolumeControl/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Screenshots

+## Description

+A custom volume control that replaces MPVolumeView.
+There are several styles for ABVolumeControl, along with a delegate for creating one's own custom volume slider.

 ## Requirements

+* Requires iOS 8.0 or later
+* Requires Automatic Reference Counting (ARC)
+* Requires MediaPlayer framework

 ## Installation